EFWob/OdroidGoRadio/README.md

 plenty, however, if there is no sufficient heap, operation might be slower.
 (Use command _test_ from the Serial input.
 If the reported Free Memory is below 100.000, it is likely that RAM caching is not available.)

-When in genre play mode, you can still issue a _preset=n_ command and the radio will play the according preset from the preferences.
-However, genre playlist mode will not be stopped: the command _gpreset=n_ will still operate on the current genre playlist.
+When in genre play mode, you can not use the _preset=n_ command to play a preset.
+To go back to the "preset-mode", you must open the Genre List and then press (A).

 ## MENUs
 ### General